hwdbk/synology-scripts/file-tracker/README.md

 `md5diff` output format:

-lines starting with -: deleted files ('wiped' list)
+lines starting with `-`: deleted files ('wiped' list)

   format: `-\tmoddate\tsize\t[md5sum|-]\tpath\n`

-lines starting with =: files that moved to a different directory, but file name stayed the same ('moved' list)
+lines starting with `=`: files that moved to a different directory, but file name stayed the same ('moved' list)

   format: `=\tmoddate\tsize\t[md5sum|-]\tpath\t->\tnewpath\n`

-lines starting with >: files that were renamed (possibly to a different directory) ('renamed' list)
+lines starting with `>`: files that were renamed (possibly to a different directory) ('renamed' list)

   format: `>\tmoddate\tsize\t[md5sum|-]\tpath\t->\tnewpath\n`

-lines starting with *: files that were modified ('modified' list)
+lines starting with `*`: files that were modified ('modified' list)

   format: `*\tmoddate\tsize\t->\tnewmoddate\tnewsize\t[newmd5sum|-]\tpath\n`

-lines starting with +: files that were added ('new files' list)
+lines starting with `+`: files that were added ('new files' list)

   format: `+\tmoddate\tsize\t[md5sum|-]\tpath\n`

-The output is checked/filtered easily by using grep, e.g. `md5diff oldfs.md5 newfs.md5 | grep ^-` will filter the list of deleted files, etc.
+The output can be checked/filtered easily by using grep, e.g. `md5diff oldfs.md5 newfs.md5 | grep ^-` will filter the list of deleted files, etc.

 `md5diff` is also the basis for the `backup_update_...` scripts because it directs these scripts to handle file movement, modifications, deletions and additions from snapshot to snapshot (the .fst or .md5 file being the 'snapshot').

+Note on file modification date: the program has the option `-nano` to compare the full date_time.nanoseconds accuracy provided by modern file systems.
+However, the default is *not* using nanosecond precision because there are many mechanisms that do not pass on the subsecond accuracy.
+For instance, many smb and afp clients will always receive the whole second (e.i. date_time.000000000) even if the underlying file system (ext4, btrfs, etc.) *does* maintain proper subsecond accuracy.
+To make matters worse, there are known processes that reset the subsecond precision in the underlying file system.
+A very sorry example of this is the combination of setting a Finder attribute (on any file) when the file is accessed over afp.

+The default of not using nanosecond precision evades this problem and, as a positive side effect, mimicks the way rsync matches modification dates (1-second accuracy), even though rsync properly transfers the subsecond part when copying a file.
+Use `-nano` if extra confidence is needed and the lists are from a local file system or when tracking those processes that ruin subsecond time stamps.
+Use the default in most other cases.

 # Extras